reactjs/react.dev/README.md

 ### Running locally

 1. `yarn dev` to start the hot-reloading development server (powered by [Gatsby](https://www.gatsbyjs.org))
-1. `open http://localhost:8000` to open the site in your favorite browser
+1. `open http://localhost:8000` to open the site in your favourite browser

 ## Contributing

 ### Guidelines

-The documentation is divided into several sections with a different tone and purpose.
+The documentation divided into several sections with a different tone and purpose.
 If you plan to write more than a few sentences, you might find it helpful to get familiar with the [contributing guidelines](https://github.com/reactjs/reactjs.org/blob/master/CONTRIBUTING.md#guidelines-for-text) for the appropriate sections.

 ### Create a branch